Prudent Industry Practices definition

 Prudent Industry Practices means those practices, methods, standards, and acts (including those engaged in or approved by a significant portion of the solar-generated electric power industry and/or the North American Electric Reliability Corporation) of similarly situated engineering or construction firms, as applicable, on projects similar in size, nature, complexity and geographic region as the Project that at a particular time in the exercise of good judgment, and in light of the facts known at the time the decision was made, would have been expected to accomplish the desired result in compliance with all Legal Requirements and in a manner consistent with economy and expedition.
 Prudent Industry Practices are not necessarily defined as the optimal standard practice method or act to the exclusion of others, but rather refer to a range of action reasonable under the circumstances.

-Prudent Industry Practices means any of the practices, methods, standards and acts (including, but not limited to, the practices, methods and acts engaged in or approved by a significant portion of the natural gas industry in the United States) that, at a particular time, in the exercise of reasonable judgment in light of the facts known or that should reasonably have been known at the time a decision was made, could have been expected to accomplish the desired result consistent with good business practices, reliability, economy, safety and expedition, and which practices, methods, standards and acts conform in all material respects to operation and maintenance standards recommended by the Facility’s equipment suppliers and manufacturers, the Facility’s design limits and applicable Governmental Approvals and Law.
+Prudent Industry Practices means, at a particular time, any of the practices, methods, standards and procedures that, at that time, in the exercise of reasonable judgment in light of the facts known at the time a decision was made, could reasonably have been expected to accomplish the desired result consistent with good business practices, including due consideration of the Project’s reliability, environmental compliance, economy, safety and expedition, and which practices, methods, standards and acts generally conform to International LNG Terminal Standards.